SensorDots/MappyDotFirmware/README.md

    - I2C Passthrough Mode.
    - MappyDot Mode.
    - Inter-device crosstalk grouping.
 Will allow you to assign groups to devices to prevent crosstalk.
-   - Add Initisation Error Codes.
+   - Add VL53L0X Initisation Error Codes.
    - Assign new start address to master and assign master in firmware.
-   - Custom Profiles